In Association with Amazon.com

 Encouraged by his cousin, Lady Mary Wortley Montagu, Fielding began his literary career in London.
 In 1728 he wrote two plays, of which Love in Several Masques, performed at Drury Lane, ran only four nights.
 In the same year he went to the University of Leiden in the Netherlands, enlarging his knowledge of classical literature.
 After returning to England, he devoted himself to writing for the stage.
 Under the pseudonym 'Sciblerus Secundus' he wrote comic-satirical burlesques, which made him the most successful playwrigh in the British theatre.
 His rival in the theatre was John Gay (1685-1732), the writer of the highly popular Beggar's Opera (1728).
 Fielding, a descendant of the Enlish ruling elite, believed in the benefits of a hierarchial social order, whereas Gay made no difference between criminals at the bottom of society and the corrupt elite at the top. .

 However, Fielding's sharp burlesques satirizing the government gained the attention of the prime minister Sir Robert Walpole and Fielding's activities in theatre business was ended by Theatrical Licensing Act – it has been said that the law was directed primarily at him.
 In search for an alternative career Fielding became editor of the magazine Champion, an opposition journal.
-After studies of law Fielding was called in 1740 to the bar.
+Fielding assumed the pen name Captain Hercules Vinegar.
+He on one occasion wrote a piece ('The Tryal of Colley Cibber, Comedian, &c: For Writing a Book Intitled An Apology for His Life, &c., Being a Thorough Examination Thereof ...') demanding that Poet Laureate Colley Cibber be tried for murder of the English language.
+Fielding believed that Cibber was appointed to the post becausehe was a Whig.
+Alexander Pope mocked Cibber in his poem The Dunciad.
+The writer and historian James Ralph, a friend of Benjamin Franklin, collaborated with Fielding.
+He became sole editor of the journal in 1742.

-Between the years 1729 and 1737 Fielding wrote 25 plays but he acclaimed critical notice with his novels, the light-hearted and rambling The History of the Adventures of Joseph Andrews (1742), a parody of Richardson's Pamela (1740), and The History of Tom Jones, A Foundling, which was more firmly composed.
+Between the years 1729 and 1737 Fielding wrote 25 plays but he acclaimed critical notice with his novels, The History of Tom Jones, A Foundling, and The History of the Adventures of Joseph Andrews (1742), a parody of Samuel Richardson's popular novel Pamela (1740-41).

-In 1747 Fielding caused some scandal by marrying his wife's maid and friend Mary Daniel, who was six months pregnant at the time of the wedding – Fiending was condemned by every snob in England.
+In 1747 Fielding caused some scandal by marrying his wife's maid and friend Mary Daniel, who was six months pregnant at the time of the wedding – Fiending was condemned by many of his friends.
 Actually she was about to bear his child, and Fielding wished to save her from disgrace.
 In the six years of their marriage, Mary bore him five children.

 Following Sir Robert Walpole's replacement by another prime minister, Fielding assume the role of a Whig ideologist.
-Before the mid-1740s he did not make it clear what his political views were.
-In the 'Prologue' to his play Pasquin (1737) he said: "... our Author, rumaging his Brain, / By various Methods try to entertain; / Brings a strange Groupe of Characters before you, / And shews you here at once both Whig and Tory; / Or, Court and Country Party you may call 'em: / But, without fear and favour he will maul 'em."
-(A Political Biography of Henry Fielding by J. A. Downie, London: Routledge, 2009, p.
-7) Fielding's political satire The Life and Death of Jonathan Wild, the Great (1743) did not appear until after the fall of Walpole.
-"Roguery, and not a Rogue, is my Subject," Fielding said.
+Before the mid-1740s it was not clear to the general public what his political views actually were.
+In the 'Prologue' to his play Pasquin (1737) he said: "So does our Author, rumaging his Brain, / By various Methods try to entertain; / Brings a strange Groupe of Characters before you, / And shews you here at once both Whig and Tory; / Or, Court and Country Party you may call ´em: / But, without fear and favour he will maul ´em. / To you, then, mighty Sages of the Pit."
+(Pasquin, edited by O M Brack, Jr., William Kupersmith, Curt A. Zimansky, Iowa City: The University of Iowa, 1973, p.
+5) Fielding's political satire The Life and Death of Jonathan Wild, the Great (1743) did not appear until after the fall of Walpole.
+"Roguery, and not a Rogue, is my Subject," Fielding claimed.
 Walpole was called in the phrases of his day, "His Honour," "Sir Bob," and the "Great Man."
+From A Dialogue Between the Devil, the Pope, and the Pretender (1745), published anonymously, readers learned about a plan to impose the Inquisition on England.
+Fielding published the last number of The Jacobite's Journal in November 1748.

 When the author's health was failing and he was forced to use crutches, he went with his wife, Margaret Collier, and one of his daughters to Portugal to recuperate in the milder air.
 His health badly damaged, Fielding died on October 8, 1754, in Lisbon.
 Fielding's travel book, Journal of a Voyage to Lisbon, in which he recorded the unhappy journey, appeared posthumously in 1755.

 Much of the action unfolds against the backdrop of the 1745 Jacobite rebellion.
-The introductory chapters that preface each of the novel's 18 books cultivate the reader in a way that was then unprecedented in English fiction.
+The introductory chapters that preface each of the novel's 18 books address the reader in a way that was not common in English fiction.
 The kindly, prosperous Mr Allworthy finds a baby boy on his bed.
 He adopts the child, naming it Tom Jones.
 Allworthy suspects that Jenny Jones, a maid-servant to the wife of the schoolmaster Partridge, is the mother.
 Jenny leaves with Partridge the neighborhood.
 Allworthy's sister Bridget marries Captain Blifil, they have a son.
 Tom and the young and mean-spirited Blifil are raised together.
 Years later a rivalry over the attention of Sophia Western arises between them.
 Because of an affair with the gamekeeper's daughter Molly Seagrim, and because of Blifil's treachery, Tom is expelled from the house.
 He experiences adventures in the picaresque section of the novel, drifts into an affair with Lady Ballaston, nearly kills his opponent in a duel, and is imprisoned.
 Meanwhile Sophia flees to London to escape the marriage with Blifil.
 Jenny Jones turns up to reveal that Bridget is the mother of Tom, and Blifil's cruelties to Tom over the years are exposed – Blifil knew the truth of Tom's birth.
 Tom marries Sophia, who forgives him for his infidelities, and Tom becomes the heir of Allworthy.
 Ford Madox Ford's comment on the work was: "Obviously, marital bliss is possible to the wives of the worst of rakes and to the rakes themselves.
 But to convince us that that is the lot of one or other of his characters the writer must take much more trouble . . . and write much better."
-(The March of Literature: From Confucius' Day to Our Own by Ford Madox Ford, introduction by Alexander Theroux, second printing, Dalkey Archive Press, 1998, p.
-591)
+(The March of Literature: From Confucius to Modern Times by Ford Madox Ford, London: George Allen and Unwin, second impression 1947, p.
+540)

+Note: After novel established itself as a certain literary form in Britain, were novels often described as The Adventures of...
+Examples: The Life and Adventures of Mr Duncan Campbell by Daniel Defoe (1720); The Adventures of Joseph Andrews by Henry Fielding (1742); The Life and Adventures of Martin Chuzzlewit (1843-44) by Charles Dickens, The Adventures of Philip by W.M.
+Thackeray (1861-62), The Adventures of Harry Richmond (1871) by George Meredith.
 For further reading: biographies by W.L.
 Cross (3 vols, 1918) and F.H.
 Duddon (2 vols, 1952).
 Fielding and the Nature of the Novel by Robert Alter (1968); Henry Fielding: The Critical Heritage, ed. by R. Paulson and T. Lockwood (1969); Henry Fielding: Justice Observed, ed. by K.G.
-Simpson (1986); Imagining the Penitentiary by John Bender (1987); Henry Fielding: A Life by Martin C. Battestin and Ruthe R. Battestin (1989); Natural Masques: Gender and Indentity in Fielding's Plays and Novels by Jill Campbell (1995); Critical Essays on Henry Fielding, ed. by Albert J. Rivero (1998); Henry Fielding: A Literary Life by Harold E. Pagliaro (1998); The Author's Inheritance: Henry Fielding, Jane Austen and the Establishment of the Novel by Joy Alyson Parker (1998); Henry Fielding In Our Time: Papers Presented at the Tercentenary Conference, edited by J. A. Downie (2008); A Political Biography of Henry Fielding by J. A. Downie (2009); Eighteenth-century Brechtians: Theatrical Satire in the Age of Walpole by Joel Schechter (2016); Re-reading the Eighteenth-century Novel: Studies in Reception by Jakub Lipski (2021); Limited Access: Transport Metaphors and Realism in the British Novel, 1740-1860 by Kyoko Takanashi (2022)
+Simpson (1986); Imagining the Penitentiary by John Bender (1987); Henry Fielding: A Life by Martin C. Battestin and Ruthe R. Battestin (1989); Natural Masques: Gender and Indentity in Fielding's Plays and Novels by Jill Campbell (1995); Critical Essays on Henry Fielding, ed. by Albert J. Rivero (1998); Henry Fielding: A Literary Life by Harold E. Pagliaro (1998); The Author's Inheritance: Henry Fielding, Jane Austen and the Establishment of the Novel by Joy Alyson Parker (1998); Henry Fielding In Our Time: Papers Presented at the Tercentenary Conference, edited by J. A. Downie (2008); A Political Biography of Henry Fielding by J. A. Downie (2009); Eighteenth-century Brechtians: Theatrical Satire in the Age of Walpole by Joel Schechter (2016); Masonic Rivalries and Literary Politics: from Jonathan Swift to Henry Fielding by Marsha Keith Schuchard (2018) Fictions of Presence: Theatre and Novel in Eighteenth-century Britain by Ros Ballaster (2020); Limited Access: Transport Metaphors and Realism in the British Novel, 1740-1860 by Kyoko Takanashi (2022)

 Selected works: